sickcodes/Docker-OSX/README.md

 ```

-# Requirements KVM on the host
+# Requirements: KVM on the host
 Need to turn on hardware virtualization in your BIOS, very easy to do.

 Then have QEMU on the host if you haven't already: